testcontainers/workshop-go/step-4-dev-mode-with-testcontainers.md

 You need to disable Ryuk in development mode, because you are starting the containers from the application, and Ryuk will try to stop them at some point, which will make the application fail as the database will be stopped.
 To know more about Ryuk as the resource reaper, please read https://golang.testcontainers.org/features/garbage_collector/#ryuk.

-Finally, run the application again with `make dev`.
+Finally, stop the application with <kbd>Ctrl</kbd>+<kbd>C</kbd> and run the application again with `make dev`.
 This time, the application will start the Postgres database and the application will be able to connect to it.

 ```text
 TESTCONTAINERS_RYUK_DISABLED=true go run -tags dev -v ./...